E-Commerce SEO Strategy: How to Get Never-Ending Traffic

 Meta Description

-This factor affects keyword rankings indirectly.
-It features in the search results, right under the title tag.
-The homepage Meta description should be written in a way that encourages users to click on the link.
-It should sum up your business page in no more than 160 characters.
+This factor indirectly affects keyword rankings.
+It appears in the search results right under the title tag.
+The homepage meta description should encourage users to click on the link and sum up your business page in no more than 160 characters.

 Content